-Prerequisites: FR 201 with a grade of C or better or equivalent, or consent of instructor Recommended Prep: ENG 22 with a grade of C or better or equivalent, or consent of instructor
+Prerequisites: FR 201 with a grade of C or better or

+Recommended Prep: ENG 22 with a grade of C or better or

-Geography (GEOG)
+Geography & Environment (GEO)

-GEOG 101: The Natural Environment
+GEO 101: The Natural Environment

-GEOG 101 surveys Earth's natural systems including the atmosphere, lithosphere, biosphere, and hydrosphere.
+This course explores Earth's natural systems including the atmosphere, lithosphere, biosphere, and hydrosphere.
 Basic elements of the natural environment are examined, especially climate, soils, landforms, water and natural vegetation.
+Global and local environmental processes are explored with an emphasis on Hawai'i and the Pacific.
+(Formerly GEOG 101)